ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 Bento AMP is in experimental mode and available through the developer preview.
 The AMP team welcomes developer feedback through [GitHub](https://github.com/ampproject/amphtml/issues) and our [Slack](https://docs.google.com/forms/d/e/1FAIpQLSd83J2IZA6cdR6jPwABGsJE8YL4pkypAbKMGgUZZriU7Qu6Tg/viewform?fbzx=4406980310789882877) channel.
 Please reach out with any questions or issues.

-Currently, Bento requires use of the [latests browsers](https://updatemybrowser.org/), but will support later versions at production release.
+Currently, Bento requires use of the [latests browsers](https://updatemybrowser.org/), but will support more versions at production release.

 # Page experience